delivered the opinion of the court:

 8. That the sentences were excessive.

-2 Defendants also argue that the interpretation given Miller in Ridens cannot be applied to them retroactively.
+Defendants also argue that the interpretation given Miller in Ridens cannot be applied to them retroactively.
 The Supreme Court addressed itself directly to this issue, as well, in Ridens, stating that:

-Defendants next argue that, given the constitutionality of the Illinois obscenity statute, and its applicability to them, the State nonetheless failed to prove that the magazines were obscene.
+Defendants next argue that, given the constitutionality of the Illinois obscenity statute, and its applicability to them, the State nonetheless faffed to prove that the magazines were obscene.
 At trial, defendants presented testimony in their favor from two psychologists on the issues of whether the magazines substantially exceeded contemporary statewide community standards in the representations of sexual matters, whether the magazines had social value, and whether they appealed to prurient interest.
 The only testimony the State presented was that of a minister who said that, in his opinion based on his experience as a minister, none of the magazines had any redeeming social value.
 The other two issues of community standards and prurient interest were entirely unrebutted by testimonial evidence.

-The defendants' fourth contention is that the court committed reversible error in allowing evidence as to the contents, arrangement, and prices of other publications not in issue.
-Several State's witnesses testified, over objection, to the effect that the inside of the store was divided into *772 three parts.
+The defendants’ fourth contention is that the court committed reversible error in allowing evidence as to the contents, arrangement, and prices of other publications not in issue.
+Several State’s witnesses testified, over objection, to the effect that the inside of the store was divided into three parts.
 The first portion contained comics and off-color magazines.
-The second room had a 50-cent admission fee, was restricted to persons beyond a certain age, and contained more risque materials.
+The second room had a 50-cent admission fee, was restricted to persons beyond a pertain age, and contained more risque materials.
 The prices of the magazines increased from one end of the second room to the other as the magazines became more sexually explicit.
 It was in this room that the witnesses purchased the nine magazines for which defendants were prosecuted.
 None of the witnesses entered the third room and it is irrelevant to the case.

-The defendant's sixth argument is that variances between the language of the complaints charging them with obscenity and the language of the jury verdict forms were fatal to the State's case.
+The defendant’s sixth argument is that variances between the language of the complaints charging them with obscenity and the language of the jury verdict forms were fatal to the State’s case.
 Two variances are cited.
-First, all three defendants were charged with "delivery" of obscene materials, but the verdict forms stated, "We, the jury find the defendant, [name], guilty of selling obscene material, [name of magazine]."
+First, all three defendants were charged with “delivery” of obscene materials, but the verdict forms stated, “We, the jury find the defendant, [name], guilty of selling obscene material, [name of magazine].”
 (Emphasis added.)
-Secondly, Tannahill and Whitbeck were charged with "possession with intent to disseminate" "scene materials, but the verdict forms stated: "We, the jury find defendant, [name], guilty of possessing obscene material, [name of magazine]."
-Defendants argue that the differences between "delivery" and "selling" and "possession with intent to disseminate" and mere "possession" are fatal variances.
+Secondly, Tannahill and Whitbeck were charged with “possession with intent to disseminate” ’’scene materials, but the verdict forms stated: “We, the jury find defendant, [name], guilty of possessing obscene material, [name of magazine].”
+Defendants argue that the differences between “delivery” and “selling” and “possession with intent to disseminate” and mere “possession” are fatal variances.

 Defendants face a jurisdictional hurdle on this issue.
-Although counsel objected to the State's verdict forms at the hearing, he failed to tender forms of his own.
+Although counsel objected to the State’s verdict forms at the hearing, he failed to tender forms of his own.
 Ordinarily, a defendant cannot complain upon review that an instruction was not given if he has failed to tender that instruction at trial.
 (People v.
-Lenker, 6 Ill.
-App.3d 335, 285 N.E.2d 807; People v.
-Holt, 7 Ill.
-App.3d 646, 288 N.E.2d 245.)
-In this case, however, the hour was late when counsel raised his objection and he had discovered the variances only an hour earlier.
-He requested a continuance to prepare the 46 necessary verdict forms; but the court denied the continuance stating that:
+Lenker,

-"the use of the words in these various forms for verdict of `selling' and `possessing' is merely a matter convenient to distinguish between the two types of charges that are involved in these two cases, and that the verdict forms do not purport to set out all of the elements of each offense, nor are they required to.
-So, the Court will give the People's Tendered Instructions 12 through 94."
+“the use of the words in these various forms for verdict of ‘selling’ and ‘possessing’ is merely a matter convenient to distinguish between the two types of charges that are involved in these two cases, and that the verdict forms do not purport to set out all of the elements of each offense, nor are they required to.
+So, the Court will give the People’s Tendered Instructions 12 through 94.”

 Under these circumstances, in which counsel attempted to tender instructions and in which the attempt would apparently have been futile at any rate, we believe the objection is properly preserved for review.
 Hence, we will rule on the merits of the variance issue.

-7 As to possession, we note that the court gave the following instruction:
+As to possession, we note that the court gave the following instruction:

 “To sustain the charge of obscenity, the State must prove the following propositions: